William Rosewell (gentleman)

 William Rosewell (c.
 1500–1570) was a gentleman and landholder of Loxton, Somerset, England.
-He was the father of William Rosewell (d.
-1566) the Solicitor-General to Queen Elizabeth I. He was named as one of the trustee in his son's will of 1566 and managed his son's estates in Somerset while his son's children were under age.
+He was the father of William Rosewell (died 1566) the Solicitor-General to Queen Elizabeth I. He was named as one of the trustee in his son's will of 1566 and managed his son's estates in Somerset while his son's children were under age.

 Family

 William Rosewell (Rowswell, Rowsewell, Ruswell, Rewsell) was born about 1500, the fourth son of Richard Rosewell (Rowswell) (c.
 1473–1543) of Bradford on Tone, Somerset who married Alice Seeley (Ceelie, Ceelye, Scelye) of North Curry, Somerset.

 His brothers were: John Rowswell of Bradford on Tone; Reverend Adam Rowswell; and William Rosewell (Rowswell) of Dunkerton, Somerset.
 (Note: The visitations for Somerset are in error as they show the eldest son as Richard Rowswell rather than John.)